 Reading is a cherished part of our daily routine in every year group.
 We offer reading across all our subjects and choose fiction, non-fiction, poetry and picture books, which excite, inform and interest our pupils.
 These rich texts allow pupils from all backgrounds to be given the vocabulary and knowledge they need to access current and future learning.

-Reading widely often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
-Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.
-(2014 National Curriculum)
+"Reading widely often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
+Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds."
+(2014 National Curriculum).

 Our reading champions programme support pupils to develop their reading skills further, whether this is a pupil lacking confidence or a confident pupil needing to practise rehearsal and extend their comprehension skills.
 As part of the reading champions programme, children will have an opportunity to discuss and explore unknown vocabulary, group read, read for pleasure, discuss favourite books and authors, and practise and rehearse reading skills.

-Each class from Year 2 to Year 6 have a selection of high-quality texts across different genres appropriate to their age range.
+Each class in Year R 2 to Year 6 have a selection of high-quality texts across different genres appropriate to their age range.
 Throughout the year, children ‘must read’ a range of books from differing categories, such as classics or poetry.
 This ensure that children are exposed to a wide range of high-quality texts as well as allowing them to become discerning readers.
 The 'Must Read' list enables each child to understand their own preferences whilst preventing them from limiting their reading choices.
 Our ‘Must Reads’ selection also supports our vocabulary development programme, which is crucial for pupils to be exposed to rich vocabulary, enhancing both their written and spoken English.

 Reading at Home

 As part of our home learning, we encourage parents to read with their children daily.
 Precious memories are created through the sharing of a book with a child and these moments are crucial in developing good reading habits, practising and rehearsing their skills, and establishing children’s love of reading.